Tips for a Safe, Comfortable Flight

 Make yourself comfortable

 Especially during pregnancy, reserving the right seat on the airplane can make a difference.
 You will need to be able to get up and move around the plane.

 Try to reserve a spacious seat when you make your booking.
 Many airlines’ websites have information about the varying legroom on each of their seats.
 If you plan to travel pregnant, it’s worth spending a few extra bucks to get a bit more room.
 Be aware, though, that traditional “extra legroom” seats, such as those on the exit aisles, are often not permitted to those who are pregnant.

 If you can’t reserve ahead, arrive at the airport early and ask for a bulkhead seat.
 The bulkhead is the partition between business class and economy, for example.

-It’s also useful to reserve an aisle seat if you can, especially if you’re traveling long-distance, which will save you from having to squeeze past other passengers every time you want to get out of your seat.
+It’s also useful to reserve an aisle seat if you can, especially if you’re traveling long-distance.
+This will save you from having to squeeze past other passengers every time you want to get out of your seat.

 Don’t be shy.
-Explain that you’re pregnant and ask if there is any possibility of being upgraded, or having a seat with a couple of open seats next to you.
+When booking or checking in, explain that you’re pregnant and ask if there is any possibility of being upgraded, or having a seat with a couple of open seats next to you.

 Flight insurance considerations

 Pregnant women can be seen as relatively high-risk, and many insurers will not provide air travel coverage if you have less than eight weeks to go before your due date.
 You could still claim losses unrelated to your pregnancy, but you might not be covered if you have to cancel your trip due to your pregnancy.
 To ensure peace of mind on flights while pregnant, look into air travel insurance.